Noah-R/taxidata/README.md

 # What I plan to do

 Predict fare amount with ML
-    Encode time of day into night, morning, mid-day, evening

 Determine how temperature/precipitation affect distance/fare, controlling for other factors